Preds beat Stars 2-0 for franchise-record 9th straight win

 Hartman broke the scoreless tie with a backhander from the left circle over Lehtonen’s right shoulder off a feed from Austin Watson.
 For Hartman, it was his second goal and first at home since the Predators picked him up from Chicago at the trade deadline last week.

-NOTES: This was Nashville’s 10th shutout this season, its most since 2008-09 when Rinne also had seven shutouts. … Smith played his 500th career game. … The Predators are outscoring opponents 39-18 during the winning streak. … The Predators took the season series 3-0-1 against Dallas with points in 11 of the last 12 in the series. … With Bishop scratched with a lower-body injury, the Stars recalled G Mike McKenna from their AFL affiliate.
+NOTES: Smith played his 500th career game. … The Predators are outscoring opponents 39-18 in this winning streak. … With Bishop scratched with a lower-body injury, the Stars recalled G Mike McKenna from their AFL affiliate.
 They also recalled F Roope Hintz, who was scratched.

 UP NEXT